ririw/ririw.github.io/about.md

 permalink: /about/
 ---

+My actual name is Richard Weiss.
+RiRi is just the nickname I've been using pretty much everywhere, forever.

 I'll keep this brief:

 * I'm lead data scientist at Skyfii, a company that provides analytics for the real world, to help improve marketing and operation.
 I oversee large, sophisticated data projects for clients focusing on: